untitaker/watdo/README.md

     side.

 2. Edit `~/.watdo/config` and remove your custom path.
 Create the directory `~/.watdo/tasks/` and copy everything from `/mnt/calendar/` over there.
-     Then run `unison -batch /mnt/calendar/ ~/.watdo/tasks/`.
+    Then run `unison -perms 0 -dontchmod -batch /mnt/calendar/ ~/.watdo/tasks/`.
 It won't do anything, since both folders are up-to-date.

 3. Use watdo to modify your tasks somehow.
 You probably will notice the performance improvements.

-4. Run `unison -batch /mnt/calendar/ ~/.watdo/tasks/` after your changes.
+4. Run the unison command again.
+It should syncronize your changes back to the server.

 5. Set up some sort of cronjob that runs the unison command for you.
+Note:
+    Unison might encounter merging conflicts, you should therefore figure out some way to get notified if unison exits with a non-zero code.